Care and Feeding

 - 4 .5" long 4 into 1 merge collector

-We currently favor the MSD 6 AL2 digital system.
+We currently favor the MSD 6 AL Two digital system.

 Your engine will come timed for the correct polarity.
-Do not move the distributor without verifying with us that that should be done.
+Do not move the distributor without verifying with us that this should be done.

 Most of our engines work well at 30 deg adv.
 Never exceed 33 deg without specific permission from the shop.
 30 deg is nearly ¼" of piston drop before TDC.